 Regular glass edges always have a greenish-blue tinge, but this is especially noticeable on thicker glass panels used in balustrading.

 So yes, low iron glass is especially suitable for balustrading and is arguably much more worth using in a balustrade versus windows or similar.

 Low iron glass when using coloured interlayers in a balustrade (or back painted glass)

-Similarly, low-iron glass should not be overlooked if you are looking to back-paint their glass or match an exact colour.
+Similarly, low iron glass should not be overlooked if you are looking to back-paint the glass or match an exact colour.
 For example, a white interlayer in normal clear toughened & laminated glass will end up being a very pale mint green.
 However, this is only really noticeable when it is put next to something pure white.

 Although low iron glass is made from different silica, the structural strength of low iron glass is the same as standard clear glass for all intents and purposes.
 The same toughening and lamination requirements apply to low iron glass being used in a balustrade as to standard clear glass.